-We know flossing can sometimes be a hassle, but, like brushing, it is important in maintaining our oral health.
+We know flossing can sometimes be a hassle, but, like brushing, it is essential in maintaining our oral health.
 We can rid our mouth of stubborn food particles or plaque that may have stuck between our teeth or unreachable by our toothbrush through flossing.

 To floss using the traditional string floss, here are what you need to do:

-- Wind 18 to 20 inches of the string around each hand's middle finger.
+- Wind 18 to 20 inches of string around each hand's middle finger.